tmastny/Study-of-Complex-Surveys/MRP/MRP_Primer/MRP_primer.md

 marriage.data$p.kerry.full <- Statelevel$kerry.04[marriage.data$state.initnum]
 ```

 As an aside, I really dislike this coding scheme as it seems to make the interpretation of the categorical quantities very difficult to understand.
-I'd like to try an alterative reformulation of the indicators later, or have a function to convert them a la `tidybayes` to easily understand.
+I'd like to try an alternative reformulation of the indicators later, or have a function to convert them a la `tidybayes` to easily understand.

 Next, we code the system census in the same way.